oerg866/win98-quickinstall/README.md

 | ![](assets/install4.png) | ![](assets/install5.png) | ![](assets/install6.png) |
 | ![](assets/windows1.png) | ![](assets/windows2.png) |                          |

-## Description
+## What is QuickInstall?

-This is a framework that is intended for creating and preparing Windows 98 installation ISO images in a way that is optimized for extremely quick installation, similar to *nLite*, but with a completely different method and context.

-It takes the root file system of an already installed Windows 98 system and packages it, whilst allowing drivers and tools to be slipstreamed at will.
+Windows 9x QuickInstall is a framework intended to replace the original Windows 9x setup environment and in doing so provide an extremely quick installation process paired with integrated patches and drivers.
+In that sense, it is not dissimilar to *nlite*, but the method used to achieve this is very diifferent.

+It uses a Linux-based custom installation environment that quickly copies a full installation image to a target directory of your choosing.

+In fact, doing it this way opens up this old operating system to a lot of modern hardware, giving you the possibility to add patches, drivers and tools to tailor the resulting installation image to your needs.

+**You can finally install Windows 9x from USB without any fuss!**
+Or from a CD/DVD-R. Or you can boot from a floppy disk!

+It does not matter how you boot the system or where the QuickInstall data is located, the installation environment will find it!

+This also means that on older systems, you can install it from USB, but boot the machine from floppy disk!

-For the installer, it uses Linux as a base, paired with some tools to allow hard disk partitioning and formatting, as well as  a custom installer with a custom data packing method that is optimized for streaming directly from CD to the hard disk without any seeking.
+The custom Linux-based installer is paired with some tools to allow hard disk partitioning and formatting, and uses a custom data packing method that is optimized for streaming directly from a CD or DVD-ROM to the hard disk without any seeking.

-Bottom line, this means that the effort for the user to build an ISO is higher than for example nLite, but the degree of customizability is also massively increased.
+While this means that the effort for a user to build an ISO is higher than for example nLite, but the degree of customizability is also massively increased.

+A set of reference images is also provided to get you installing your favorite flavor of vintage Windows as fast as possible!

-## How fast is it really?
+## How "Quick" is QuickInstall *really*?

-On a Pentium III class machine with ATA / ATAPI Ultra DMA available for all storage devices, Windows 98 -- using an ISO built with this framework -- can be installed from CD in roughly 60-90 seconds.
+Depends where!

+- In VirtualBox on a modern machine?
+15 seconds.
+- On a Pentium III 866MHz with a DVD-ROM and an ATA133 disk?
+60 seconds.
+- On a 486 DX4-100?
+4-5 minutes.

+In *any* case, QuickInstall is at least an ***order of magnitude (i.e. 10x)*** faster than the official Windows 98 `setup.exe`

+## Reference Images (aka.
+I don't want to read and/or do all of this.)

+The reference images come in three flavors:

+- Windows 98 SE: **Stock installation**
+- Windows 98 SE: **98Lite Micro De-Bloated installation with DirectX 8.1**
+- Wiindows ME: **98Lite Micro De-Bloated installation with DirectX 8.1**

+### Reference Image Content:

+* Microsoft Patches (QFEs), Windows 98 SE:
+  - Q239696, Q239887, Q245682, Q253697, Q253711, Q269601, Q270063, Q273017, Q276602, Q280448, Q281533, Q288430, Q291362, Q293793, Q293197, Q306453, Q381307
+* Microsoft Patches (QFEs), Windows ME:
+  - Q268452, Q276602, Q278289, Q280800, Q280127, Q290831, Q296773, Q301453, Q301540, Q305826
+* Common patches:
+  - Microsoft Installer 2.0
+  - R. Loew RAM Patch
+  - R. Loew SATA Patch
+  - R. Loew LBA48 Patch
+  - SweetLow patches:
+    - Patch for RLoew's AHCI.PDR 3.0 - disabled nonfunctional handler of IDE_PASS_THROUGH to prevent BSOD on SMART access
+    - Patch for (the latest version of) APIX.VXD (for Windows 98SE) - disabled special handling for devices on Port Driver ESDI_506.PDR
+    - Patches for ESDI_506.PDR from Windows 98SE / RLoew's Terabyte Plus Pack 2.1
+    - Patches for SMARTVSD.VXD - works for any combination of ATA channels and devices on these channels and more
+    - Right .INF for PCI Bus Master ATA Controllers including those in PCI Native Mode with RLoew's "SATA" Patch/Terabyte Package
+    - Bug fix VMM.VXD from Windows 98(SE) & ME on handling >4GiB addresses and description of problems with resource manager on newer BIOSes
+  - Microsoft Layer for Unicode (unicows)
+  - Windows 9x TLB invalidation bug patch (Patcher9x by JHRobotics)
+  - oerg866 SYSDMCPL HW Detection Speedup Patch
+  - oerg866 DOS Mouse Acceleration Fix
+  - WinRAR 3.93 pre-installed

+* Extras inside `extras` folder:
+  - **Microsoft Updates**: DirectX 9.0C (7-2007), .NET 2.0, IE6 SP1, VB6 / VC6 / VC2005 Runtime, Directory Services Client
+  - **KernelEx**: - v4.5.2, v4.5.2016.18 Update, 4.22.26pre2 Update, 4.22.25.2-TMT Cumulative Installer

+    **NOTE: This can brick your system, especially on the 98Lite versions this should not be used**
+  - Revolutions Pack 9.7 + Updates + Extra Fonts / Themes
+  - **Benchmarks**: 3DMark 99 + 2000 + 2001 SE, Super Pi Mod, Roadkill Disk Speed, Atto Disk Benchmark
+  - **CPU/Hardware Tools**: CPU-Z Vintage Edition, CPUFSB, HWiNFO32, HDAT2, K6INIT, WPCREDIT, PCIEDIT, Video Memory Tester (VMT / VMTCE)
+  - **Utilities**: Total Commander, Paragon NTFS, IrfanView, TCP Optimizer
+  - **Drivers**:
+    - ALi AGP (1.90, 1.82) + Utility (1.40), ALi Integrated (2.092)
+    - AMD: AMD75x Driver Pack (1.20), AMD76x Driver Pack
+    - VIA 4in1 (4.35, 4.43), VIA IDE Driver (3.20B with RLOEW fix), VIA Latency Patch
+    - SiS: 5600/600 AGP, SiS 961/964 IDE, SiS 964 RAID, SiS IDE 2.13, UIDE1.02, AGP/USB/ATA133 1.21
+    - Intel: INF Installer (6.3.0.1007)
+    - nVidia: GeForce (45.23, 81.98), nForce (4.20)

-# Building the Framework, Bugs, License, etc.
+## Building the Framework, Bugs, License, etc.

 See [BUILDING.md](./BUILDING.md).

-# I don't want to read and/or do all of this.

-Okay.
-Go to the releases tab :-)

 # Supported Target Operating Systems